Increase in ILAT

 Graphic design is a real lever : explicit or implicit, it creates flows.
 Paths with active and directional phases...
 Beyond physical exertion, the important thing is to encourage contact with as many people as possible.

-Follow a blue thread that guides you to activities, for example.
-Or rearranging objects so that you don't see the same message depending on your position (sitting, standing), to encourage open-mindedness.
+Posters, signage, frescoes, hijacking of objects, all avenues can be explored: following a blue thread that guides towards activities, for example.
+Or the misappropriation of objects, where you don't see the same message depending on how you're positioned (sitting, standing), to encourage open-mindedness.

 It's also important to work on branding to create a sense of belonging.